 These are just some examples; there may be special circumstances that can support other defenses to your red light ticket.

 I’m attorney James Medows, and I’m here to help you.
 If you’ve gotten a red light ticket, don’t delay.
-Call or text me today.
+Call me today.
 My cell phone is my business line.
 You can reach me at 917-856-1247.